Hilary Evans, Chief Executive

 Lucy Squance, Director of Supporter-led Fundraising

-Since starting Alzheimer’s Research UK in 2016, Lucy has built a successful department enabling supporters to fundraise through their own talents and passions in the fight against dementia.
+Since starting Alzheimer’s Research UK in 2016, Lucy has built a successful department enabling supporters to fundraise through leveraging their own talents and passions.
 Her team includes; Sporting Events, Regional Corporate, Community Fundraising and the Central Fundraising Team.

 With previous commercial marketing and PR roles, Lucy started her fundraising career at Cancer Research UK in 2004.
 She then worked as an interim manager and freelance consultant in the sector specialising in troubleshooting fundraising processes, developing robust fundraising strategies and establishing high performing teams.